abooij/wiwikwlhott/semantics.rst

 Categories with families and other structure
 --------------------------------------------

-Awodey&Warren clarify in "Homotopy theoretic models of identity types" (in Proposition 2.1) why we need to restrict our semantics of types.
-Namely, if we start with a category of contexts which is LCCC (since we want to interpret dependent products), and if it has identity types, and if all morphisms are accepted as semantic types, then the identity type is necessarily extensional.
+As a naive attempt at finding semantics for type theory, we interpret a context :math:`\Gamma` by an object :math:`G` of some ordinary category :math:`\mathcal{C}`, and interpret types in :math:`\Gamma` by a map into :math:`G`.
+However, such a naive interpretation will not allow us to interpret univalent type theories.
+In Awodey&Warren :cite:`awodey:warren:models`, Proposition 2.1, we see why we need to restrict our semantics of types.
+Namely, if we start with a category of contexts which is LCC (since we want to interpret dependent products), and if it has identity types, and if all morphisms are accepted as semantic types, then the identity type is necessarily extensional.

-So we want to pick out a certain subset of our maps to represent types over contexts.
+Instead, we want to pick out a certain subset of our maps to represent types over contexts.
 One naive approach is to just take any category and ask for extra data, so that we can tell types apart from arbitrary maps.
-This approach has resulted in various definitions of this extra data: categories with families, categories with attributes, contextual categories (aka C-system), display map categories, and comprehension categories.
+This approach has resulted in various definitions of this extra
+data: categories with families, categories with attributes, contextual categories (aka C-system), display map categories, and comprehension categories.